SimoneDaniotti/gene_cancer_ML/README.md

-# Gene Expression Related to Cancer Machine Learing Project
+# Bioinformatics Project: Gene Expression Related to Cancer

-Bioinformatics multi-class classification machine learning project developed by Castelli Riccardo and Daniotti Simone.
+Bioinformatics multi-class classification machine learning project developed by Castelli Riccardo and Daniotti Simone for the 2018/2019 Bioinformatics course of Professor Valentini (UNIMI).

 ## Dataset